AWS Onboarding Wizard

 | CloudFormation stack fails to create | Insufficient permissions | Verify your AWS user has cloudformation:CreateStack and iam:CreateRole permissions.
 Check the Events tab in the CloudFormation console for specific error details. |

 Stack stuck in CREATE_IN_PROGRESS | Large organization or slow webhook | Wait up to 10 minutes.
-If the stack is still deploying, check the CloudFormation console for progress. |
+If still in progress, check the CloudFormation console. |

 | Provisioning fails for member accounts | StackSet deployment issues | Verify your management account has the CloudFormation StackSets service-linked role.
-Check that target OUs have accounts. |
+Check that target OUs contain accounts. |

-| OIDC trust error | Trust relationship misconfigured | The wizard auto-configures this.
+| OIDC trust error | Trust relationship misconfigured | The wizard auto-configures OIDC.
 If it fails, check that your CloudQuery Platform deployment has a valid OIDC issuer.
 See AWS OIDC documentation. |

 Re-entering an existing setup